Anti-nuclear movement in the United States: Emergence of the anti-nuclear power movement

-Unexpectedly high costs in the nuclear weapons program, along with competition with the Soviet Union and a desire to spread democracy through the world, created pressure on federal officials to develop a civilian nuclear power industry that could help justify the government's considerable expenditures."
+Unexpectedly high costs in the nuclear weapons program, along with competition with the Soviet Union and a desire to spread democracy through the world, created pressure on federal officials "to develop a civilian nuclear power industry that could help justify the government's considerable expenditures."

 The Atomic Energy Act of 1954 encouraged private corporations to build nuclear reactors and a significant learning phase followed with many early partial core meltdowns and accidents at experimental reactors and research facilities.
 This led to the introduction of the Price-Anderson Act in 1957, which was, "an implicit admission that nuclear power provided risks that producers were unwilling to assume without federal backing."
 The Price-Anderson Act "shields nuclear utilities, vendors and suppliers against liability claims in the event of a catastrophic accident by imposing an upper limit on private sector liability."
 Without such protection, private companies were unwilling to become involved.
 No other technology in the history of American industry has enjoyed such continuing blanket protection.

 The first U.S. reactor to face public opposition was Fermi 1 in 1957.
 It was built approximately 30 miles from Detroit and there was opposition from the United Auto Workers Union.

-Pacific Gas & Electric planned to build the first commercially viable nuclear power plant in the US at Bodega Bay, north of San Francisco.
+Pacific Gas & Electric planned to build the first commercially viable nuclear power plant in the U.S. at Bodega Bay, north of San Francisco.
 The proposal was controversial and conflict with local citizens began in 1958.
 The proposed plant site was close to the San Andreas Fault and the region's environmentally sensitive fishing and dairy industries.
 The Sierra Club became actively involved in the controversy.
 The conflict ended in 1964, with the forced abandonment of plans for the Bodega Bay power plant.
 Historian Thomas Wellock traces the birth of the anti-nuclear movement in the United States to the controversy over Bodega Bay.
 Attempts to build a nuclear power plant in Malibu were similar to those at Bodega Bay and were also abandoned.

 A small military test reactor exploded at the Stationary Low-Power Reactor Number One in Idaho Falls in January 1961, causing 3 fatalities.
 This was caused by a combination of dangerous reactor design plus either sabotage, operator error by experienced operators.
 A further partial meltdown at the Enrico Fermi Nuclear Generating Station in Michigan in 1966.

 In his 1963 book Change, Hope and the Bomb, David E. Lilienthal criticized nuclear developments, particularly the nuclear industry's failure to address the nuclear waste question.
 He argued that it would be "particularly irresponsible to go ahead with the construction of full-scale nuclear power plants without a safe method of nuclear waste disposal having been demonstrated."
 However, Lilienthal stopped short of a blanket rejection of nuclear power.
 His view was that a more cautious approach was necessary.